BlackAnon22/BlackAnon22.github.io/posts/tryhackme/cherry_blossom.md

 └─$ ls
 exploit.c  LICENSE  Makefile  README.md
 ```
 To compile this exploit, I tried using the ```gcc``` compiler but I was getting an error.
-I guess this is because the gcc compiler on my machine was the newer version.
+I guess this was because the gcc compiler on my machine was the newer version.
 We also can't compile this on the target's machine because the compiler ```gcc``` isn't installed on the target's machine.

 Well, what did I do next??